sbustamante21/intronic_intergenic_pref/README.md

 # Usage
 Have a directory called genomes, with 1 subdirectory per organism.
-Each organism must have a GFF, a RM OUT file and a chromosome lengths file.
+Each organism must have a GFF, a RM OUT file (in BED format) and a chromosome lengths file.
 Two columns, one for chromosomes and one for lengths.
 No header.
 Run scripts/process.sh
 copy chromosome lengths to results/organism run process_tes.py